hvperdrive/wcm-template-manager-ngx/README.md

 }
 ```

-Next, we need a component to point the route to and who will push the data into this module's `app-dynamic-load` component.
+Next, we need a component to point the route towards and which will push the data into this module's `app-dynamic-load` component.

-This component can look like this:
+> This component can look like this:

 ```javascript
 import { Component } from '@angular/core';